For small businesses, figuring out how to build a website can be a daunting task. It’s something you know you need… but how do you get there?

 Your theme is your own personal touch that you put on your website.
 It should represent your business and be a functional way of communicating your brand’s story.

 There are lots of free themes out there – but to get the premium, uncut website experience you’ll need to pay for one.
-Expect to pay around $30 to $60 for themes, which is not much at all considering it’s a one-off investment and you usually get access to lifetime customer service from the creator.
+Expect to pay around $30 to $60 for themes, which is not much considering it’s a one-off investment and you usually get access to lifetime customer service from the creator.

 ThemeForest is a great place to start looking for a theme for your website.